mlco2/codecarbon/docs/edit/output.rst

 ..  note::

-    Developers can enhance the Output interface, based on requirements for example to log into a database, by implementing a custom Class that is a derived implementation of base class ``BaseOutput`` at ``codecarbon/output.py``
+    Developers can enhance the Output interface, based on requirements.
+For example, to log into a database, by implementing a custom Class that is a derived implementation of base class ``BaseOutput`` at ``codecarbon/output.py``